hsk/trans/typeclass/impl_tclass.md

   The `eqDList` function constructs a dictionary for equality on lists of type `[a]` given a dictionary `d` for equality on values of type `a`.
   The `eq` function denotes the selector which extracts the method for `==` from a corresponding dictionary.
-  As it is written, many implementations of this denition will repeat the construction of the dictionary `eqDList d` at each step of the recursion.
+  As it is written, many implementations of this definition will repeat the construction of the dictionary `eqDList d` at each step of the recursion.
-  One simple way to avoid this is to rewrite the denition in the form:
+  One simple way to avoid this is to rewrite the definition in the form:

     eqList d
       = let eql = eq (eqDList d)